jvjctk/CarND-Path-Planning-Project/README.md

 5. Vehicle behind on right side
 6. Vehicle behind on right side

-considering all cases, checking each vechicle accoring to their distance to ego vehicle after 0.02 secs
+considering all cases, checking each vechicle according to their distance to ego vehicle after 0.02 secs

 #### Planning